ajaysst/Local-Repo/README.md

-## chello, it is my first hand handling github
+## hello, it is my first hand handling github